skandragon/ruby_data_sync/README.rst

 #.
 Establish network session.
 One side will be the master, and one side will
    be the client.
 Often, a server which many clients sync to will be forced to be a master.
 #.
-Generate a list of UUIDs and modification times for records which have a
+Generate a list of UUIDs and modification times for objects which have a
    modification time after the last time we have synced with this peer.
    (master, client)
 #.
-Generate a list of deleted records.
+Generate a list of deleted objects.
 #.
 Master will transmit its version of the these lists to the client.
 #.
-Client will delete any records which the master says are deleted.
+Client will delete any objects which the master says are deleted.
 If there
-   are local modifications, it may log a conflict, but the record should still be deleted.
+   are local modifications, it may log a conflict, but the object should still be deleted.
 #.
 For each object the client has but the master does not, it should be
    transmitted to the master.